cul-it/ci-jenkins-pantheon-wordpress/features/README.md

 HEADLESS_BROWSER (0)
 POLTERGEIST_DEBUG (0)
 SUBMIT (0) - 1: click the submit button on forms
-HTTPS (0) - 1: use https:// protocol
+HTTPS (0) - 1: use https:// protocol (to use http, leave the argument out)
 ```

 ### Stages